 /The Unacceptable Face of Freedom

 Probably the most politically energised and engaged industrial band of them all, Test Dept. stood apart from all of their peers with the exception of Neubauten, who were kindred spirits in their use of “found” and “created” instruments and resulted in a sound that could be termed more industrial than any other.
-Clearly, though, the Miner’s Strike that had ended the year before this release (which they had supported in various ways, not least with an astonishing album in conjunction with a Welsh Miner’s Choir) had pushed the band into ever more angry, bitter political realms, and this track in particular didn’t pull its punches, sampling Tory ministers of time and throwing the comments back in their face.
-How we need bands such as this now…
+Clearly, though, the Miner’s Strike that had ended the year before this release (which they had supported in various ways, not least with an astonishing album in conjunction with a Welsh Miner’s Choir) had pushed the band into ever more angry, bitter political realms, and this track, in particular, didn’t pull its punches, sampling Tory ministers of time and throwing the comments back in their face.
+How do we need bands such as this now…

 /Pretty Hate Machine

 I’ve listened to Pretty Hate Machine an awful lot over the years, but I think it really took the astonishing remaster in 2010 to fully appreciate the details within.
-Many so-called remasters are not generally doing too much – but here it appeared that Trent Reznor took the original masters and did a thorough job, to the point that the whole album has details I’ve never even heard previously, the clarity and remastering is that good.
+Many so-called remasters are not generally doing too much – but here it appeared that Trent Reznor took the original masters and did a thorough job, to the point that the whole album has details I’ve never even heard previously, the clarity and remastering are that good.
 Yeah, so the singles sound great, but it was some of the other songs on the album that gained the most.
 Sanctified is a case in point – there was always a lot going on in the background on this track – the sparse bassline and beats have all kinds of choral samples and effects bubbling away, and the remaster makes it sound utterly amazing.
 This is one of a number of Reznor’s songs to bring together the ideas of religion and sex until the lines truly blur, but it isn’t just the lyrics that click here – the way the track switches a gear, later on, is breathtaking, too.

 /Burning Down The House